unl-ml-art/generative-visual-Eblake-7377/README.md

 ## Technical Notes

-When tryign to write the prompts, word choice and lenght plays a big part.
+When trying to write the prompts, word choice and length plays a big part.
 I mentioned salvery and most of the outputs look to refernce historical jim crow black and white photos when that was the context at all.

 ## Reference